The Most Important Formula in Klipfolio

 The LOOKUP function

-The most important piece that has helped me master this, and all of our functions, is the understanding that each function has a certain number of individual sections, called “parameters.”
-These parameters expect a certain kind of data, and perform a certain action.
-Take LOOKUP, for example, and look at its 3 parameters broken out in this formula:
+The key to mastering this, and all functions, is understanding parameters.
+Each function has a set number of parameters.
+Each parameter expects a certain kind of data and performs a specific action.
+Take LOOKUP.
+Break out its three parameters in this formula:

 LOOKUP